-Shirley Cartwright 1956 - 2020 - Obituary
+SHIRLEY CARTWRIGHT 1956 - 2020 - Obituary

 Memorial services will be held at the convenience of the family.

-Strange & Weaver Funeral Service.
-Morrisdale, is in charge of the arrangements.
+Strange & Weaver Funeral Service of Morrisdale is in charge of the arrangements.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.